-“Monoclonal antibodies like pertuzumab and trastuzumab are widely used in targeted therapies against HER2-overexpressing breast cancer,” said corresponding author Peter Bond, a Senior Principal Investigator at A*STAR’s Bioinformatics Institute (BII).
+“Monoclonal antibodies like pertuzumab and trastuzumab are widely used in targeted therapies against HER2-overexpressing breast cancer,” said co-corresponding author Peter Bond, a Senior Principal Investigator at A*STAR’s Bioinformatics Institute (BII).

 Both pertuzumab and trastuzumab inhibit cellular signaling by targeting HER2, a cell-surface receptor upregulated in about 20 percent of breast cancers.
-Joint corresponding author, Principal Investigator Samuel Gan of the Antibody & Product Development (APD) Lab, also of the Experimental Drug Development Centre (EDDC) and p53 Lab, previously showed that although the trastuzumab IgG subtype bound to HER2 with higher affinity as compared to pertuzumab IgG, pertuzumab IgM conversely showed stronger binding as compared to trastuzumab IgM.
+Co-corresponding author Samuel Gan, a Principal Investigator at BII, also of the Experimental Drug Development Centre (EDDC) and p53 Lab, previously showed that although the trastuzumab IgG subtype bound to HER2 with higher affinity as compared to pertuzumab IgG, pertuzumab IgM conversely showed stronger binding as compared to trastuzumab IgM.